Dog’s need shelter and their own space.

 Don’t put the dog in a crate as a punishment.
 You want the dog to think of it as a happy place to be.

-Crate training is most effective when it isn't rushed.
-Be sensitive to your dog's feelings toward the crate as he gets used to it.
-If the dog is clawing or manically chewing to get out, patience is required.
+Crate training is most effective when it isn’t rushed.
+Be sensitive to your dog’s feelings toward the crate as they get used to it.
+If the dog is clawing or manically chewing to get out, patience is required, or training might be in order.

-If your dog is tired, he will be more willing to go in the crate.
+If your dog is tired, they will be more willing to go in the crate.
 Exercise is an essential ingredient in any dog training program, whether it be in a crate or otherwise.

-If your dog has medical conditions or is ill resulting in their lack of controlling their defecation and urinating, they are going to soil the crate.
+If your dog has a medical condition or is ill resulting in their lack of bladder or bowel control, they are going to soil the crate.
 In this instance, crate training might not be the best idea.

-DO NOT use the crate as a kennel and keep your dog confined for days.
+DO NOT use the crate as a kennel by keeping your dog confined for days.

 A crate can be a fabulous tool for providing a designated resting and sleeping place.
 As with all training, do your research, be consistent, and never try to force your dog into something that frightens him.
-Your local Bark Busters trainer can help you with all aspects of crate training.
+Your local Bark Busters® trainer can help you with all aspects of crate training, obedience and behavioural modification.